VKostoulas/Medical_Image_Generation/README.md

 3D example across the z direction, while for vqgan, an actual image and its reconstruction are visualized.

+#### Tips for Training

+- The autoencoder shouldn't have more than 2-3 downsampling layers, otherwise it won't be able to reconstruct details accurately.
+- Only a few convolutional filters for every layer of the autoencoder (e.g., 32), can result in good enough reconstruction performance.
+- Loss weights in the training of the autoencoder are really important.
+Some works might use relatively small loss weights for the perceptual loss (e.g., 0.01) and the adversarial loss (e.g., 0.1), but based on experiments a value of 1, and 0.25, respectively, gives much better and realistic results.

 ### Sampling

 To sample with your favorite DDPM run: